Average site perimeter of directed animals on the two-dimensional lattices: Average number of adjacent sites, loops and neighbours of directed animals

-In this section, we express all the above defined generating functions in terms of other generating functions that can all be computed using the results of Section~\ref{dominoes}.
-Namely: \begin{itemize} \item let $E_S(t)$ be the generating function counting strict heaps of base $S$ marked with a piece at the \emph{edge} of the model, i.e.\ at a position $q$ such that either $q-1$ or $q+1$ is not in $Q$; \item let $U_S(t)$ be the generating function counting strict heaps of base $S$ marked with a piece at a position $q$ such that $q+2$ is not in $Q$; \item if $q-2$ is in $S$ but $q$ is not, let $W^q_S(t)$ be the generating function counting strict heaps of base $S\cup\{q\}$; \item let $W_S(t)$ be the sum of $W^q_S(t)$ for all $q$ in $(S+2)\setminus S$. \end{itemize} \begin{remark} As the full and cylindrical models have no edge, the generating function $E_S(t)$ is always zero in these models.
-Moreover, in all models but the rectangular, the position $q+2$ is always in $Q$ if $q$ is, so the generating function $U_S(t)$ is also zero. \end{remark}
+\begin{definition} Define the following generating functions: \begin{itemize} \item Let $M_{[S]}(t)$ be the generating function of strict heaps marked with a piece at a position $q$, such that $q+2$ is in $Q$. \item If $q$ is in $S$, let $W^q_{[S]}(t)$ be the generating function of strict heaps with a minimal piece at position $q$ and an illegal minimal piece at $q+2$.
+Let $W_{[S]}(t)$ be the sum of $W^q_{[S]}(t)$ over all $q\in S$ such that $q+2\not\in S$. \item Let $E_{[S]}(t)$ be the generating function of strict heaps marked with a piece at a position $q$, such that either $q-1$ or $q+1$ is not in $Q$. \end{itemize} Also define the analogues $M_S(t)$, $W_S(t)$ and $E_S(t)$; thus, $W_S(t)$ is the generating functions of strict heaps of base $S\cup\{q+2\}$, such that $q$ is in $S$ but $q+2$ is not. \end{definition}